-In order to quantify the morphology of the group galaxies, we use GALFIT 3.0.5 \citep{ref:C.Peng2002, ref:C.Peng2010}.
+In order to quantify the morphology of the group galaxies, we used GALFIT 3.0.5 \citep{ref:C.Peng2002, ref:C.Peng2010}.
 As seen in Fig.~\ref{fig:bcg}, the morphology of the galaxies in the bluer bands is particularly complex (e.g. clumpy or disturbed, galaxy seg.
 IDs 78, 92).
 We are interested in using GALFIT to broadly quantify whether the galaxies are disk-like or spheroid-like, by measuring their S\'{e}rsic indices \citep{ref:J.Sersic1963}.
-For this reason, we use the F444W NIRCam images for the morphological fitting.
-We fix the positions of galaxies to within a few pixels of the starting constraints, and we limit the effective radius to $\sim$15 pixels to ensure that the diffuse IHL does not unduly increase the sizes of the galaxies.
-Additionally, we mask (do not perform GALFIT on) the complex forming-BGG (seg.
+For this reason, we used the F444W NIRCam images for the morphological fitting.
+We fixed the positions of galaxies to within a few pixels of the starting constraints, and we limited the effective radius to $\sim$15 pixels to ensure that the diffuse IHL does not unduly increase the sizes of the galaxies.
+Additionally, we masked (did not perform GALFIT on) the complex forming-BGG (seg.
 IDs 85, 89, 94, 99, 100), as we can judge visually that it is highly complex.
 We discuss the BGG in more detail in Section~\ref{disc:BCG}.